kala13x/slog/README.md

 ### Config file

 Slog has its config file 'slog.cfg'

 Example:
 ```
 loglevel 3
 logtofile 1
 ```
-First value is logging level to control which levels of log should be printed.
+First value is logging level to control which levels of log should print.

 Second argument is log to file